Analysis | The 30-second post-presidency speech about dogs that perfectly summarizes Donald Trump

 “I was walking and I hear everybody screaming in the ballroom,” he began, apparently to explain why he was stopping by while still wearing golf attire.
 “I said, ‘What’s going on?’
 They said, ‘We’re going to help dogs.’
 And that’s okay with me.”

-After an aside in which he touted Lara Trump’s apparent interest in running for Senate in North Carolina, he got back to the group’s work.
+After an aside in which he touted Lara Trump’s apparent interest in running for a Senate seat in North Carolina, he got back to the group’s work.

 “What you’re doing is so important.
 It’s so great and so important.
 And I’m with you 100 percent,” Trump said.
 “And we had many meetings in the White House, in the Oval Office having to do with saving and helping dogs.
 And that’s what we wanted to do.”

-Note: This article was updated to include Big Dog Ranch Rescue’s denial of the HuffPost report.